-Whether you’re looking for climate control or windshield wipers, one of the most flustering things about driving someone else’s car is figuring out how to adjust the settings.
+Whether you’re looking for climate control or windshield wipers, one of the most confusing things about driving someone else’s car is figuring out how to adjust the settings and controls.
 Not knowing how to complete a simple task can quickly turn into a stressful situation.
-Everyone gets an owner’s manual with their new car, but how many really open them?
+Everyone gets an owner’s manual with their new car, but how many people really open it?
 Now is the time to get to know your vehicle and ask your salesperson about all the operating basics.
 If you’re still not catching on after a demonstration or have doubts about some of the tech, it might not be the car for you.

-One of the most exciting parts of test-driving a car is potentially upgrading from what you currently have.
+One of the most exciting parts of test-driving a car is getting the chance to upgrade from what you currently have.
 When you get out on the road, take the car through all the paces, including highway driving.
 Pay attention to how it steers, shifts gears, accelerates and brakes, as well as its turning radius.
 Think about your commute and the route you’ll most often take in your new car and ask yourself if it’s suitable.
 Fuel efficiency has never been more important, so don’t forget to ask the salesperson about how the new vehicle performs when it comes to that, too.
 You may even find that switching to an electric vehicle will offer more opportunities to reduce expenses, including gasoline costs and ongoing maintenance.

-Parking is something we don’t talk about a lot, but it starts and ends every journey in your car.
+Parking starts and ends every journey in your car.
 Having a vehicle that’s easy to park will save you a lot of future frustration, so take into consideration the parking situation where you work and live.
 If your apartment has a garage that’s difficult to navigate, you might not want the largest Chevrolet truck on the lot.
 If parking really stresses you out, many newer GM vehicles include updated technology features to help.
 Parking assist, my personal favorite, can help take the struggle out of getting in between the lines.

 Ready to get in the driver's seat?